 What to eat: Begin a low residue/low fiber diet.
 A low-residue diet is being prescribed to reduce the size and number of stools in preparation of your colonoscopy.
 The terms "fiber" and "residue" may be used interchangeably, but technically the two words are the same.
 Fiber is the undigested part of plants what remains in the intestinal tract and contributes to stool.
 Residue includes fiber and any other foods that may increase stool output.
-Also increase your water intake.

 - NO vegetables, fruits, or grains (such as whole grain bread, popcorn, or oatmeal).
-See ATTACHED DIETARY Low Fiber Diet Sheet. - STOP using fiber and iron supplements. - STOP taking vitamins or supplements. - Do not take any medications that will stop diarrhea. - You should stop taking non-steroidal anti-inflammatory medicines (e.g., ibuprofen, Motrin, Aleve, Naprosyn and prescriptive NSAIDs) and Aspirin unless it has been prescribed by a doctor.
+See

+ATTACHED DIETARY Low Fiber Diet Sheet.

+- STOP using fiber and iron supplements.

+- STOP taking Fish Oil Supplements.

+- If you are Diabetic or taking any blood thinner medications such as Coumadin, Plavix, Pradaxa, Jantoven, Warfarin, Brillinta or Eliquis (Aspirin and NSAID pain relievers are okay), contact the health care provider who manages these medications about whether you should stop taking them before the procedure and for how long.